Niantic River Pumpout Boat

 Provide the following information when calling:

 Thanks to a grant from CT DEEP, through The federal Clean Water Act, that is matched (75% DEEP/25% others) by the towns of East Lyme & Waterford and WELSCO (Waterford/East Lyme Shellfish Commission), as well as local business' donations, the Pumpout boat operates free of charge from May through the Fall, weather and sea conditions permitting, on the Niantic River and Niantic Bay.
+Last year we pumped more than 15,000 gallons of waste water!
 Tips for our workers are greatly appreciated!

 Service is offered free to recreational boaters who have marine sanitation devices with holding tanks, so you may easily dispose of human waste in an environmentally safe manner.
 Use of the pumpout service is simple - the boat visits your location - you don't even have to be on board for your holding tank to be pumped!
-If you are, please respect the 3 foot distance unless you have a mask on.
-If you or anyone onboard is ill, please do not call for a pumpout.
-Diseases can be spread in human feces.
+If you or anyone onboard is ill, please do not call for a pumpout until you are well.

 FROM CT DEEP'S BOATING WEBSITE: